indrasen1/Complementarity/README.md

 $$ | p \rangle := \frac{1}{\sqrt{N}} \Sigma_x e^{2\pi j \frac{px}{N}} | x \rangle $$

 where p = -M, -M+1, ...
 M-1, M (similar to x).
-Each of the p-basis wavefunctions is a complex exponential
+Each of the p-basis wavefunctions is a complex exponential, with a frequency proportional to p.
+The analogy with a physical momentum can be made more precise by thinking of traveling waves, but we could have chosen to call this something like a 'wavenumber' basis as well.

+It's easy to verify that the representation of our wavefunction in the momentum basis is simply the discrete Fourier transform of the representation in the position basis:

 ![Wavefunctions illustrating the uncertainty tradeoff in position and momentum representations](20240521_illustration.png)